ivankostadinovic/ExoPlayerWrapper/README.md

 # ExoPlayerWrapper
-A lifecycle aware easy to use exo player wrapper
+A lifecycle aware easy to use [ExoPlayer](https://github.com/google/ExoPlayer) wrapper.